 Hang out with your friends in person: This can be a really, really, really hard for one for moms.
 Our schedules conflict, nap times don’t line up, kids get sick, whatever.
 However, if you’re not careful those text/phone relationships can start to collect all of your discretionary time.
 I know this from experience.
 Don’t be afraid to tell your friends that you need to physically see them.
 You are building a village and you want your family to know your friends.
 And talk in person, right in the middle of the mess. = true connection.

 Know when to delegate- I order the bulk of my groceries from Safeway.
 I can get a few more hours out of my week by having my groceries delivered and it isn’t costing me anything extra, so why wouldn’t I utilize that?
-Can you order online, or hire someone to babysit a couple hours of week so you can contribute REALLY hard on some tasks?
-All of which might allow you a few hours of intentional motherhood.
+It also saves me money with is important as a mom.
+Can you order online, or hire someone to babysit a couple hours of the week so you can contribute REALLY hard on some tasks?
+Can you use the amex everyday credit card to save yourself money?
+Is it really that bad shopping in the reduced section?
+All of which might allow you a few hours of intentional motherhood as well as major savings.
 Also, don’t forget you can always barter with friends!

 Multi task well- I think as mothers we often get hung up on productivity.
 So, we try to multitask, but we don’t do it well.
 We get scatter brained and overwhelmed (or just me?)
 No matter how much we need to accomplish in a single day, focus on one thing at a time.
 A couple exceptions: listening to audiobooks/podcasts, making food in the crockpot while you clean, letting your clothes wash/dry while your robot vacuums.
 Know your limits.

 These are all tips from a mama strengthening her own focus and being as present as possible in the reel of her children’s lives.
 Hopefully, these tips are helpful in some way.
 What are your productivity, present boosting tips?!